-Our experiences with GIS have shown that a federated, service-oriented, GIS-style information model can be generalized to many application areas and scientific domains.
-We call this generalized framework Application Specific Information System (ASIS), and provide a blueprint architecture in terms of principles and requirements.
-Developing such a framework requires first defining a core language (such as GML) expressing the primitives of the domain; second, key service components, service interfaces and message formats defining services interactions; and third, the capability file requirements (based on core-language) enabling interservice communications to link the services for the federation (see Figure 7).
+Our experiences with GIS have shown that federated service-oriented GIS-style information model can be generalized to many application areas and scientific domains.
+We call this generalized framework Application Specific Information System (ASIS) and give a blueprint architecture in terms of principles and requirements.
+Developing such a framework requires first defining a core language (such as GML) expressing the primitives of the domain; second, key service components, service interfaces and message formats defining services interactions; and third, the capability file requirements (based on core-language) enabling inter-service communications to link the services for the federation (see Figure 7).

 GIS is a mature domain in terms of information system studies and experiences.
-It has standards bodies defining interoperable online service interfaces and data models such as OGC ISO/TC211, but many other fields do not have this.
-In order to see the applicability of the GIS-style information model given in Figure 3, we have surveyed two science domains (Astronomy and Chemistry).
+It has standard bodies defining interoperable online service interfaces and data models such as OGC ISO/TC211, but many other fields do not have this.
+In order to see the applicability of the GIS-style information model given in Figure 3, we surveyed two science domains (Astronomy and Chemistry).
 Table 2 presents the results briefly in terms of service counterparts (ASIS vs. science domains).

-Astronomy has a standards body, the International Virtual Observatory Alliance (IVOA), for defining data formats and online services that are somewhat analogous to the OGC standards.
+Astronomy has a standard body, the International Virtual Observatory Allience (IVOA), for defining data formats and online services that are somewhat analogous to the OGC standards.
 FITS (Flexible Image Transfer), Images and VOTable (Williams et al., 2002) are the data models.
-SkyNodes are database servers with an ADQL (Astronomy Distributed Query Language) based SOAP interfaces that return VOTable-encoded results.
-VOPlot and TopCat are two services to visualize the astronomy data in the format of VOTable, FITS and images.
+SkyNodes is a Database server with an ADQL (Astronomy Distributed Query Language) based SOAP interface returning VOTable based results.
+VOPlot and TopCat are the services to visualize the astronomy data in the format of VOTable, FITS and images.
 VOResource and UCD are the metadata definition and standards for the service descriptions (Yasuda et al., 2004).

-Chemistry, although a vastly different field, does provide a common data model (CML (Holliday, Murray-Rust, & Rzepa, 2006)) that can be used to build up Web Services.
-Although many research groups have investigated service architectures for chemistry and chemical informatics, the field has (to our knowledge) no Web Service standards-defining body equivalent to the OGC or IVOA.
+Chemistry, although a vastly different field, does provide a common data model (CML (Holliday, Murray-Rust, & Rzepa, 2006)) that can be used to build up Web services.
+Although many research groups have investigated service architectures for chemistry and chemical informatics, the field has (to our knowledge) no Web service standards-defining body equivalent to the OGC or IVOA.

-This chapter presents a high level architecture that consists of abstract components and explains their data flow and components interactions.
+Here we give a high level architecture that consists of abstract components and explain their data flow and components interactions.
 In this section, we focus on the principles and requirements to generalize GIS-like architecture to any other information system domains.
-It should be noted that this abstract architecture is intended to be domain-specific.
+Note this architecture is intended to be domain-specific.
 That is, it may be realized in chemistry or astronomy, for example, but we are not suggesting cross-domain interoperability.